A Critical Overview of the Vatican Museums’ Art Collection

-The Museo Chiaramonti is effectively the long corridor that runs down the east side of the Belvedere Palace.
-Its walls are lined with thousands of statues and busts representing everything from immortal gods to playful cherubs and ugly Roman patricians.
-Near the end of the hall, off to the right, is the Braccio Nuovo (New Wing), which contains a famous statue of the Nile as a reclining god covered by 16 babies.
+The Museo Chiaramonti, a long corridor that runs down the east side of the Belvedere Palace, has thousands of statues and busts, including representations of gods, cherubs, and Roman patricians.
+The Braccio Nuovo (New Wing) is off to the right of the hall’s end, displaying a famous statue of the Nile as a reclining god covered by 16 babies.

 Museo Gregoriano Egizio (Egyptian Museum)

 Founded by Gregory XVI in 1839, this museum contains pieces taken from Egypt in Roman times.
-Fascinating exhibits include a fragmented statue of Ramses II on his throne, vividly painted sarcophagi dating from around 1000 BCE, and a macabre mummy.
+Exhibits include a fragmented statue of Ramses II on his throne, vividly painted sarcophagi dating from around 1000 BCE, and a macabre mummy.